 The cities of Alexandria and Pineville straddle the Red River and form a hub for fine arts.
 Nearby, delve into the Louisiana History Museum or visit Kent Plantation House, a 200-year-old French colonial structure and outbuildings.
 The east-central part of the state is a must for exploring Native American heritage, from Marksville and Simmesport to Vidalia.
 The oldest complete sawmill complex in the South is located nearby.
 And in Ferriday, the Delta Music Museum pays tribute to legendary rock ‘n’ roll, country and blues performers.

 Historic sites abound in and around the state capital of Baton Rouge.
 The beautifully restored Louisiana Old State Capitol building is one of the most impressive examples of Gothic architecture in the country.
 Area museums interpret the history of steam locomotives, African-American art, early village life, the criminal justice system and more.
 Genteel communities such as St. Francisville and New Roads are known for a gracious living and historic plantations that reflect French Creole influences.
-Lovely hills around Jackson and Clinton make for scenic drives.
+The beautiful rolling hills around Jackson and Clinton make for scenic drives.
 Visit plantations, such as the grand dame called Nottoway in White Castle, for an architectural treat.
 Back in the capital city, visit the campus of Louisiana State University, the "red stick" on the bluffs of the Mississipi River at Southern University and enjoy fine dining, live music, a bustling riverfront and casinos.

 The French Quarter in New Orleans (called Vieux Carré) is one of the oldest neighborhoods in the city.
 Established in 1718 the area acted as the town center and a major trade hub.
 The district is bounded by Canal, Decatur, Esplanade Ave. and Rampart Streets.
 This fun and exciting neighborhood has everything from the party vibe of Bourbon Street to the elegance found on Royal Street.
 Enjoy views of the stunning architecture with balconies adorned with intricate ironwork to beautiful gardens and courtyards.
 Every street has something to offer from the famous landmark Jackson Square to boutique shopping, live music, restaurants, voodoo temples, Café Du Monde and the French Market.
 Come stroll the streets of this exotic neighborhood.
 View the tabs below to find things to do and French Quarter hotels.